AI Agency Follow-Up Sequences That Convert Cold Leads to Hot Clients

 The data on follow-up is unambiguous: 80% of sales require five or more touchpoints.
 Most salespeople give up after two.
 If you build and execute structured follow-up sequences, you are automatically outperforming the majority of AI agency owners competing for the same clients.

 This guide gives you five complete follow-up sequences for the most common scenarios, timing data that shows when to follow up for maximum conversion, a channel comparison between email and LinkedIn DM, and a systematic cadence framework you can implement this week.
+If you need help writing the proposals your follow-up sequences reference, see our guide to writing AI automation proposals.

 Why AI Agency Follow-Up Is Different